ARTIST-Association/ARTIST/README.md

   operational safety and efficiency.
 The reconstructed surfaces can be used for predicting unique heliostat flux densities with state-of-the-art accuracy.
 Check out [this paper](https://doi.org/10.21203/rs.3.rs-2554998/v1) for more details.

-- **Advanced data set sampling strategies:** `ARTIST` utilizes a time-independent data set sampling strategy based on Euler angles to improve accuracy by minimizing the needed data for calibration.
-Check out [this paper](https://doi.org/10.21203/rs.3.rs-2898838/v1) for more details.

 - **Immediate deployment**: `ARTIST` enables deployment at the beginning of a solar thermal plant's operation, allowing for in situ calibration and subsequent improvements in energy efficiencies and cost reductions.